University of Washington fInformation School

 • Remain calm and positive.

-• Review UW Evacuation Warden duties.
+• Complete UW EH&S Evacuation Warden training.
+Review UW Evacuation Warden duties.

 • Familiarize yourself with iSchool emergency response guidelines.